 Samples: If requested by the Engineer, submit one sample of each exposed hardware category, finished as required, and tagged with full description for coordination with the hardware schedule.

-Samples will be reviewed by the Architect and the Port Lock Shops, for design and finish only; compliance with other requirements is the responsibility of the Contractor, the compliance shall be detailed on the submittal.
-Units which are acceptable and remain undamaged through submittal may be used on the project.
+Samples will be reviewed by the Engineer in coordination with the Port Lock Shops, for design and finish only; compliance with other requirements is the responsibility of the Contractor, the compliance shall be detailed on the submittal.
+Sample units which are acceptable and remain undamaged through submittal may be used on the project.

-Manufacturer’s Data: Submit five copies of manufacturer’s data for each item of finish hardware.
+Manufacturer’s Data: Submit manufacturer’s data for each item of finish hardware.

-Hardware Schedule:
+Hardware Schedule including locks for access panels, mechanical enclosures, electrical enclosures, and restroom accessories:

-At the earliest possible date, submit six copies of the Finish Hardware schedule and six copies of catalog cuts of each item scheduled.
+At the earliest possible date, submit the Finish Hardware schedule and catalog cuts of each item scheduled.
 Approval of the Hardware schedule does not relieve the Contractor of the responsibility to fulfill the project requirements in accordance with the contract documents.

 The submitted Finish Hardware Schedule shall indicate the complete designation of every item required for each door or opening.
 List each opening individually.
 Each heading shall also indicate opening location, hardware group number, door and frame material, type and size, fire rating, handing, and degree of opening.
 A cross reference for any abbreviations or symbols used shall be included.
 Schedules in coded or horizontal format are unacceptable.
 Submittals not conforming to the above requirements will be returned without review, for re-submittal.
 Delays due to return of non-conforming submittals are the responsibility of the Supplier and General Contractor.